brdnguyen/ml-app-template/README.md

 Then check Mlflow again at localhost:5000 .
 You should see the change (look for param n_columns_training_data) captured and versioned by MLFlow.

+## Task 5: (Optional) Fix bugs with changing training data

+In Task 4, when we change the training data (adding one column), you we introduced a bug in the consumer app (that makes use of the model to predict).

+It is a common bug in ML pipelines when there are changes in feature processing in "Training" phase, but the same changes did not propagate property to the "Prediction" phase.

+Hint on fixing: The model is trained on 14 columns, while the prediction (`bin/predict.sh` only passes in 13 columns as parameters, thus being in compatible).

 # Consume the model